Windows OS Hub

 get powershell module path

-Display the list of commands available in the module:
+List the cmdlets available in the module:

 Get-Command -Module SQLServer

-Import PowerShell Module from a Remote Computer
+Importing PowerShell Modules from a Remote Computer

-If you don’t want to install a PowerShell module on all computers, you can import any module from a remote computer using PSRemoting:
+If you don’t want to install a PowerShell module on all computers, you can import any module from a remote computer using PSRemoting.

 $session = New-PSSession -ComputerName dub-sql1

-To display a list of modules installed on a remote computer:
+List the PS modules installed on a remote computer:

 Get-Module -PSSession $session –ListAvailable